mcmtilman/SwiftPuLP/README.md

     let (x, y) = (Variable("x"), Variable("x", domain: .integer))

-Each variable is mapped onto a different Python LpVariable with the same name.
-Validation of the model returns errors whenever a variable name is reused for different variable instances.
+Each variable here is mapped onto a different Python LpVariable with the same name.
+Validation of this model returns a duplicate variable name error.

 ## Examples